vitalets/playwright-network-cache/README.md

 </details>

-### Isolate cache for particular test
+### Split cache files by test

 <details>
   <summary>Click to expand</summary>

-By default, cache files are stored in a shared directory and re-used across tests.
+By default, cached responses are stored in a shared directory and re-used across tests.
-You may want to isolate cache files for a particular test.
-For that, utilize `cacheRoute.options.extraDir` - an array of extra directories to be inserted into the cache path.
-You can freely transform that array during the test.
+If you want to isolate cache files for a particular test, utilize `cacheRoute.options.extraDir` - an array of extra directories to be inserted into the cache path:

 ```ts
 test('test', async ({ page, cacheRoute }) => {